jas0ndiamond/nssk-data/src/dnv_whitewater/README.md

 ---
 ## Setup

-1. Create a database config file (i.e. flowworks.json) from the template in nssk-data/conf for the database that will house the imported data.
+1. Create a database config file (i.e. dnv_whitewater.json) from the template in nssk-data/conf for the database that will house the imported data.
 2. Acquire the data dump from the DNV Whitewater Flowworks website
-3. Set the list of sensors in `flowworks-import.py`
+3. Set the list of sites in `dnv-whitewater-import.py`

 ---
 ## Run

-`cd src/flowworks`
+`cd src/dnv_whitewater`

-`../../venv/bin/python3 flowworks-import.py -cfg ../../conf/flowworks.json ~/Pub/nssk-data-dumps/20240824-174208_flowworks.json`
+`../../venv/bin/python3 dnv-whitewater-import.py -cfg ../../conf/dnv-whitewater.json ~/Pub/nssk-data-dumps/20240824-174208_dnv_whitewater.json`

 ---
 ## Notes

-Logs output to `flowworks.log`
+Logs output to `dnv-whitewater.log`

 The database will enforce uniqueness constraints.
 Inserts that fail uniqueness constraints will be dumped to a `duplicates_*.sql` file